DeveloppeurPascal/_AllProjects/README.md

 This code repository simplify downloading all repositories from [DeveloppeurPascal GitHub account](https://github.com/DeveloppeurPascal) and their dependencies.

+It contains projects developed in Object Pascal language under Delphi.
+You don't know what Delphi is and where to download it ?
+You'll learn more [on this web site](https://delphi-resources.developpeur-pascal.fr/).

+## Install

 If you download a ZIP file from GitHub it will be empty.
 You must use "git" command or a GUI to clone or fork this code repository with its submodules.

-# Install

 After cloning this repository, don't forget to update all projects with the command :